SHAN ZHAI MEN

 Originally from Holland, Maarten (Maahrtun) Sebastiaan Franks Spijker arrived in China in 2005 at 18 years of age to study Gongfu.
 After struggling to find authentic traditional arts for many years (but studying Sanda and exploring the country in the meantime), he eventually became a disciple of Zou Jianhua (邹建华), a Baguazhang and Xinyiliuhequan (amongst other arts) master.

-Zou Shifu took Maarten in as a son and over the course of several years taught him the art of Shanzhaimen (山寨门), a hybrid internal art combining elements of mainly Tongbiquan, Xinyiliuhequan, Xingyiquan, Baguazhang, and Taijiquan, and everything from playing Chinese chess to cooking Chinese cuisine.
+Zou Shifu took Maarten in as a son and over the course of several years taught him the art of Shanzhaimen (山寨门), a hybrid internal art combining elements of mainly Baguazhang, Xinyiliuhequan, Xingyiquan, Tongbeiquan and Taijiquan, and everything from playing Chinese chess to cooking Chinese cuisine.
 Maarten studied diligently, training with the master and his other disciples for four to five hours almost every morning (whether in sweltering heat or ball-numbing cold), getting hands-on experience (getting his arse kicked) and working to create a modern, effective combat system that can be easily taught, yet contain a lot of depth.

 When he wasn't training, Maarten travelled over 80,000km by motorbike, exploring places that no foreigner had ever been to, such as mountain villages lost to time, subtropical rain forests and cave systems.
 Sometimes these journeys were fraught with peril, like when he was hospitalised by a viper and when he witnessed a man being butchered with swords.
 He taught himself photography to attempt to document his findings, but nothing will ever do the real thing justice.